 Sometimes, people manipulate you by making you feel guilty.
 This often happens without you being fully aware of it.

 This is controlling behavior.
-This type of person might make you feel like you owe them something to encourage a feeling of indebtedness.
+This type of toxic person might make you feel like you owe them something to encourage a feeling of indebtedness.
 Alternatively, they might shame you for something you did long ago, even if this issue is long-resolved.

 Any time you sit back and discover that someone is trying to control you with this type of manipulation, simply refuse to engage.
 This will declaw their guilt-tripping completely by denying them an audience.